 - Property Management: Acquiring commercial property is just the first step.
 Next, property management is required.
 Investors often find that intensive management requirements are burdensome.
-Instead of getting caught in the daily maintenance and other issues that need to be addressed, high-maintenance investments can be consolidated and rolled into other investment properties using 1031 exchanges commercial real estate.
+Instead of getting caught in the daily maintenance and other issues that need to be addressed, high-maintenance investments can be consolidated and rolled into other investment properties using 1031 exchanges for commercial real estate.
 Many investors find that stress levels drop when the investment money is put into a fund or trust overseen by an experienced manager.

 - Optimizing Cash Flow: Adjusting the commercial real estate portfolio can be an essential and important step if you are looking for a way to increase overall income and cash flow in the future.
 The right exchange can move your investment to a property that offers higher dividends and reduced risk.

-4 Types of 1031 Exchanges Commercial Real Estate
+4 Types of 1031 Exchanges in Commercial Real Estate

 While it seems that a 1031 exchange is a straightforward method when working with the right intermediary, there are actually four types of 1031 exchanges that can be used depending on the situation.
 Investors can choose the type based on the timeline and properties that are being exchanged: